Aliases for EML1 Gene

 EML1 (Echinoderm Microtubule Associated Protein Like 1) is a Protein Coding gene.
-Diseases associated with EML1 include subcortical band heterotopia and usher syndrome.
-GO annotations related to this gene include calcium ion binding and tubulin binding.
-An important paralog of this gene is EML5.
+Diseases associated with EML1 include Band Heterotopia and Usher Syndrome.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and tubulin binding.
+An important paralog of this gene is EML2.

 UniProtKB/Swiss-Prot for EML1 Gene

 Modulates the assembly and organization of the microtubule cytoskeleton, and probably plays a role in regulating the orientation of the mitotic spindle and the orientation of the plane of cell division.
 Required for normal proliferation of neuronal progenitor cells in the developing brain and for normal brain development.
-Does not affect neuron migration per se (By similarity).
+Does not affect neuron migration per se.